 If you are serving a larger meal with meat and potatoes, mash the potatoes so that you have a creamy element to complement the crispy, lightly fried texture of the sprouts.

-For more great air fryer vegetable recipes, try these out:
+For more great air fryer vegetable recipes, try out these tasty veggie dishes:

 - 1 pound brussels sprouts